 - group shows highlighting new artists who have come up through our Education programs, like The Center Program and Art Shop; and

 - submissions that fulfill one of the above criteria.

 The Art Center welcomes submissions of artists’ work and curatorial proposals for group exhibitions on a rolling basis.
 Submissions are reviewed by the Exhibitions Committee, which consists of artists and art professionals, as well as the Art Center’s Director of Exhibitions and Executive Director.
 Please keep in mind that the Art Center plans its exhibitions program three seasons in advance.

 Due to a high volume of submissions and limited staff, we have streamlined our process and moved to online review.
 Incomplete proposals or proposals for work that falls outside our stated focus areas will not be considered.
-Proposals and submissions will be reviewed periodically throughout 2017.
-The Spring Review period is now closed.
-For Fall Review, please submit by November 15th.
+Proposals and submissions will be reviewed periodically throughout the year.
+For Spring Review, please submit by April 1, 2019.